ablomm/ablomm-cpu/docs/cpu/tty.md

 ## Memory Map

-The simulator will map the TTY to address `0x4006`.
+The simulator will map the TTY to address `0x4006`, as documented in the [Simulator document](simulator.md#memory-map).

 ## Examples